FailAcademy/learning/web-dev-foundation/_slides/01-html-css/03-web-media-slides.md

 2. Web-friendly image formats
 3. Colour on the web
 4. Using the `img` element and its attributes
+5. HTML5 `audio` and `video` elements
-5. Copyright, the public domain, and Creative Commons
+6. Copyright, the public domain, and Creative Commons

 ---
 template: inverse